floragunncom/search-guard-docs/tls_configuration.md

 ## Using X.509 PEM certificates and PKCS #8 keys

-As an alternative to using keystore- and trustore files, you can also use X.509 PEM certificates and PKCS #8 keys.
-This for example makes it easy to configure and use letsencrypt certificates.
-Instead of using the keystore- and truststore configuration described above, use the following keys to configure PEM certificates:
+As an alternative to using keystore and trustore files, you can also use X.509 PEM certificates and PKCS #8 keys.
+This, for example, makes it easy to configure and use letsencrypt certificates.
+Instead of using the keystore and truststore configuration described above, use the following keys to configure PEM certificates:

 ### Transport layer TLS